actris/data-management-plan/DMP/initial-DMP.md

   * the use of a centralized and automated tool, the [Single Calculus Chain (SCC)](https://scc.imaa.cnr.it), for data processing.
 This allows a "traceable" reprocessing when a new version (of the data as well as of the tool) is available.
 More over, the processing suite could potentially be made available to others per specific processing needs.

 Similarly, the CLU unit has a centralized and automated processing chain, Cloudnet, ensuring reusability and traceability, which is also available via [open source](https://github.com/tukiains/cloudnetpy) for the community to use, evaluate and review.

+In order to increase the reusability of data in ASC unit, these data are completed with rich metadata which are in open access from the website.
+These metadata provide detailed technical description of the chambers (size, volume, walls, irradiation system …), experimental protocols used for the generation of the data, and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
+This last one is very useful for modelers who aim at simulating experiments performed in simulation chambers.

 Availability of data can vary between the different data centre units.
 As an example, in situ data is typically submitted on an annual basis, and are therefore available the subsequent year, but other data centre units may provide NRT delivery of data; in addition, there may be campaign-based data.
 ACTRIS legacy data should be kept available for users, but may have a different data policy to the current ACTRIS data policy.
 If this is the case, this information should be available in the metadata.